1. How Returnly collects your information

 How to submit a request

-You may submit a request to exercise your rights by clicking here.
+You may submit a request to exercise your rights through the following means:

 You may authorize another individual or a business registered with the California Secretary of State, called an authorized agent, to make requests on your behalf.
 We require that you and the individual complete notarized affidavits in order to verify the identity of the authorized agent and confirm that you have authorized them to act on your behalf.